 - 1. Student Group The student group provides a break out for all students and various demographic groups. - 2.
 N Tested The Summary Report provides disaggregated data for special student populations.
 "N Tested" identifies the number of students in the SAMPLE SCHOOL who took the test.
 The sample report indicates that for Mathematics II 231 students were tested. - 3.
 Mean Scale Score This statistic indicates the average scale score for the group of students in the school who took the test.
 The sample report indicates that the Mean Scale Score for All Students is 402. - 4. % Pass The % Pass includes students in the SAMPLE SCHOOL with performance levels of "Meets" or "Exceeds" standards.
 Of all the students tested in Mathematics II at SAMPLE SCHOOL, 54% passed the EOCT. - 5.
 Performance Levels There are three performance levels for the EOCT does not meet, meets, and exceeds.
-The cut score that indicates a student is meeting the EOCT standard is 400 for GPS and/or CCGPS-based tests.
-The cut score that indicates a student is exceeding standard is 450 for GPS and/ or CCGPS-based tests.
+The cut score that indicates a student is meeting the EOCT standard is 400.
+The cut score that indicates a student is exceeding standard is 450.
 Of all the students tested in Mathematics II at SAMPLE SCHOOL, 46% did not meet standard, 48% met standard and 5% exceeded standard.
 The state performance levels are provided for comparative purposes.